Developer Guide

 Initial implementation: Conjunction of all predicates where all predicates are combined with logical

-.- Pros: Easy to implement.
+AND.- Pros: Easy to implement.

 - Cons: Very restrictive for users, testers also complained that this felt unintuitive.